GameDay Preview: Cavs at Rockets

-The Wine and Gold host the Houston Rockets tonight at Quicken Loans Arena.
-Tipoff is at 7:30 p.m.
+The Wine and Gold continue their three-game road trip tonight in Houston as they take on the Rockets at the Toyota Center.
+Tipoff is at 8:00 p.m.
 ET.

 Probable Starters/Injury Report* presented by Cleveland Clinic